jpeyret/pip-stripper/docs/README.md

  - adjust the configuration in **pip-stripper.yaml**
  - re-run the scan

-`--scan` also creates 2 work files, `tmp.pip-stripper.freeze.rpt` and  `tmp.pip-stripper.imports.rpt`, tracking pip packages and its best guesses at python imports, respectively.
+Scanning also creates 2 work files, `tmp.pip-stripper.freeze.rpt` and  `tmp.pip-stripper.imports.rpt`, tracking pip packages and its best guesses at python imports, respectively.

-### Build.
+### Build (defaults to False)

-`--build` will take what it found in **pip-stripper.scan.yaml** and use it to populate `requirements.prod.txt` and `requirements.dev.txt`.
+`--build` takes what it finds in **pip-stripper.scan.yaml** and uses it to populate `requirements.txt` and `requirements.dev.txt`.

-If you don't agree with what's in those requirements files, you may need to edit **pip-stripper.yaml**.
+If those requirements files don't suit you, you may need to edit **pip-stripper.yaml**.

 ## Editing `pip-stripper.yaml`